 March 1, 2012: One of the mast effective ways CPA communities can jump start their community housing effort is to fund the hiring of a 'housing coordinator" for the municipality.
-By funding such a position under the "support' verb on the CPA allowable uses chart, even semi-rural communities, which often struggle with how to create community housing, are having great success.
+By funding such a position under the "support" verb on the CPA allowable uses chart, even semi-rural communities, which often struggle with how to create community housing, are having great success.

 The idea of using CPA funds to hire housing coordinators in Massachusetts municipalities, including Elizabeth Barnett in Carlisle, is relatively new.
 Elizabeth's many roles show just how valuable a dedicated housing staff member can be for cities and towns.
-While working just 29 hours per week, she staffs the Affordable Housing Trust and supports the local Housing Authority, in part by monitoring the community's deed restricted affordable housing interview of the local affordable housing developments, she also spearheads a local task force considering family housing on public land.
-For families facing foreclosure, senior citizens, and individuals with disabilities in need of literature and Elizabeth.
+While working just 29 hours per week, she staffs the Affordable Housing Trust and supports the local Housing Authority, in part by monitoring the community's deed restricted affordable housing units.
+Organizing stakeholders around local affordable housing developments, she also spearheads a local task force considering family housing on public land.
+For families facing foreclosure, senior citizens, and individuals with disabilities in need of literature and resources, Elizabeth is the contact person.
+The Housing Planner/Coordinator Network, a group that meets monthly, was also started by

-While she is quick to defiect praise onto elected town officials, there is no doubt that Elizabeth's work has evolved into a crucial and increasingly important role in town.
+While she is quick to deflect praise onto elected town officials, there is no doubt that Elizabeth's work has evolved into a crucial and increasingly important role in town.